Chia-Network/chia-blockchain/README.md

 ## Step 1: Install the code
 To install chia-blockchain, follow [these install](INSTALL.md) instructions according to your operating system.
 This only supports 64 bit operating systems.

 Remember that once you complete your install you **must be in the Python virtual environment** which you access from the chia-blockchain directory with the command `.   ./activate`.
+(Or . ./venv/bin/activate).
 Both dots are critical and once executed correctly your cli prompt will look something like `(venv) username@machine:~$` with the (venv) prepended.
 Use `deactivate` should you want to exit the venv.

 ## Step 2: Generate keys
 First, create some keys by running the following script: